TIBCOSoftware/snappydata/docs/configuring_cluster/property_description.md

 <a id="connectionpro"></a>
 ## Connection Properties

 You can define connection properties directly in the JDBC connection URL, or in the Properties object while using JDBC API `DriverManager.getConnection(String url, java.util.Properties info)`.
-You can also define connection properties  in the `connect` command in an interactive TIBCO ComputeDB session using snappy shell.
+You can also define connection properties  in the `connect` command in an interactive SnappyData session using snappy shell.
 An example URL that defines a connection property is shown below.
 In the URL, replace the `property1=value1` string with appropriate property that you want to use.
 Multiple properties can be be specified by separating them with a semicolon.

 Example URL: